 If you’re trying to make a customer decision or see things from your customers’ point of view and you don’t have anyone in the room who can think like that customer would, you’re missing out on vital information.

-Danger #5: Becoming unattractive to potential talent and customers
+Danger #5 of recruitment bias: Becoming unattractive to potential talent and customers

 If you have a team that lacks diversity you might find that great candidates rule themselves out of the running, because they cannot see themselves fitting in.
 ‘If I can’t see someone here like me… is it the right place for me?’